Today’s Guest: Syndicated radio personality Tom Leykis.

 “When Newt Gingrich swept into power two years ago, a lot of station managers were convinced the country was going conservative,” he says.
 “Radio is a copycat medium, so there were stations that wouldn’t take anything that wasn’t conservative.”

 Not anymore.
 “The Tom Leykis Show” has grown from one station two years ago to 225, a rate of growth Leykis claims outpaces Limbaugh’s early development.
 Even more satisfying for him, however, it indicates the public still has an appetite for more than one screaming, outrageous radio flavor.

 “This,” he shouts at the start of each night’s program, “is the talk show that is not hosted by a right-wing wacko or a convicted felon.
 NO!”

-TOM LEYKIS audio excerpt: “The only way radio people think you can be successful anymore is if you’re notorious.
-Sometimes I say to myself, ‘Maybe I should have been convicted of a crime.’.”
+TOM LEYKIS podcast excerpt: “The only way radio people think you can be successful anymore is if you’re notorious.
+Sometimes I say to myself, ‘Maybe I should have been convicted of a crime.'”